chathura226/Hand-Tracking_OpenCV/README.md

 - Works well even only using the CPU

 ## Small Projects using above module
+- Virtual Painter  ( screenshots and gifs are available below)
 - Volume control using hand gesture ( screenshots and gifs are available below)
 - Finger Counter ( screenshots and gifs are available below)